McJones/AGLCLaTeX/README.md

 Dates for sources should be in ```YYYY-MM--DD``` format: ```Date = {2000-01-01}```.
 Individual authors and editors should be separated with 'and' (do not use commas, even for more than two authors): ```Author = {John Smith and Jane Doe}```.
 Corporate authors should be enclosed in double curly braces to prevent unintended splitting: ```Author: {{Department of Foreign Affairs and Trade}}```.

-**AGLCLaTeX does not currently support the headings, titles or bibliography format of the AGLC**
+**AGLCLaTeX does not currently support the bibliography format of the AGLC**

+For other formatting (headings, etc.) see the sample template AGLC3.tex

 ## Domestic sources